 Tank Size Considerations

-As far as size or gallons, a basic 20-55 gallon tank will work fine.
+As far as size or gallons, a basic 20 to 55 gallon tank will work fine.
 However, keep in mind that smaller tanks, below 55 gallons, require more maintenance and care.
 Water quality changes can occur more rapidly and they can get dirty a lot faster, thus requiring more frequent cleaning and water changes.
-Another factor to consider is gallonitus.
-Gallonitus is our definition of a tank size disease that most aquarium owners get when they constantly find they want something bigger!

 Tank Material Considerations

 Aquariums today are being constructed with one of two basic materials, glass or acrylic.
 Acrylic is stronger and more lightweight, but the surface has a tendency to scratch if you are not careful.
 Glass is less expensive, but it is more prone to breakage and cracking, and is heavier.
-If you are one of a number of the consummate do-it-yourselfers out there, here are our instructions for building your own 55-gallon glass tank(s) like we did.
+If you are one of a number of the consummate do-it-yourselfers out there, you can consider building your own 55-gallon glass tank.

 Tank Style Considerations